Last year, I sat in the back hallway of my apartment building.

 And for that reason I take friendship really seriously.
 And loyalty very seriously.
 Whether I’m giving it.
 Or I’m receiving it.

 I know friendship, and genuinely connecting with others.
-Is a concept that is really valued, in the millennial generation.
-As it has been in past generations.
+Is a concept that isn’t that valued, in the millennial generation, as it has been in past generations.
 But it’s extremely important to me.

 My friend Cherita always say to me’